 Learn something new every day More Info... by email

 Neurohypophysial hormones oxytocin and vasopressin differ in molecular structure and function within the mammalian body.
 The molecular structure of each of the two hormones slightly differs by two amino acid sequences.
 Despite the slight molecular variation between the two hormones, each has very different physiological functions.
 Vasopressin helps regulate water and solute concentrations, while oxytocin plays a role in certain reproductive processes.
-Differences between oxytocin and vasopressin are also seen in mood and secretion mechanisms.
+Differences between these substances are also seen in mood and secretion mechanisms.

 Physiological differences between the two similar hormones are due to the slight molecular structure variation.
 Vasopressin’s amino acid sequence is Cys-Tyr-Phe-Gln-Asn-Cys-Pro-Arg-Gly-NH2, while oxytocin is Cys-Tyr-Ile-Gln-Asn-Cys-Pro-Leu-Gly-NH2.
 One pair of amino acids that occur in oxytocin but not vasopressin is isoleucine (Ile) and leucine (Leu).
 The phenylalanine (Phe) and arginine (Arg) combination is present in vasopressin but absent in oxytocin.